Full-Duplex-Bench-v2: A Multi-Turn Evaluation Framework for Duplex Dialogue Systems with an Automated Examiner: Conclusion

 \section{Conclusion}

 Full-Duplex-Bench-v2 presents a comprehensive framework for evaluating full-duplex speech-to-speech dialogue models under streaming-native, scenario-controlled, and multi-turn conditions.
 FDB-v2 leverages a speech language model as the automatic Examiner, coordinated by an orchestrator to enable bidirectional, real-time audio interaction with minimal latency.
 The unified interface runs seamlessly across both closed APIs and open checkpoints, while a standardized metric suite evaluates turn-taking fluency, multi-turn instruction following, and task-specific competence.
-Our experiments show that model performance degrades over time, with open-source models performing worst on correction and entity-tracking tasks—especially under fast-paced examiner interactions.
+A human evaluation study confirms moderate to strong agreement between the automated judge and human annotators, validating the reliability of the framework for scalable assessment.
+Our experiments show that model performance degrades over time, with open-source models performing worst on correction and entity-tracking tasks, especially under fast-paced examiner interactions.